elastic/beats/README.md

  - Packetbeat Search: This page enables you to do full text searches over the indexed network messages.
  - Packetbeat Query Analysis: This page demonstrates more advanced statistics like the top N slow SQL queries, the database throughput or the most common MySQL errors.

+## Newsletter list

+Be the first to get packetbeat latest updates by signing in to the newsletter list from [download page](http://packetbeat.com/download).
+There will be maximum two emails per week with updates about new releases.

 ## Authors